Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Editing-a-LaTeX-file.md

 ![rename](rename-navigate.gif)

-To find out what elements need to be renamed as well (definition and other usages), the functionality from [Find usages](Find-usages) is used.
+To find out what elements need to be renamed as well (definition and other usages), the functionality from [Find usages](Code-navigation.md#find-usages) is used.

 > You need to select 'Search for references' if you get a popup to rename an element, in order to let IntelliJ rename all the references to for example a file.
-{style="note"}
+>

 You can also use the rename functionality to change an environment name in `\begin` and `\end` at the same time, i.e. replace